Siege of Drogheda: Debates over Cromwell's actions

 Cromwell justified his actions at Drogheda in a letter to the Speaker of the House of Commons, as follows:

-Historians have interpreted the first part of this passage, "the righteous judgement of God," in two ways.
+Historians have interpreted the first part of this passage, "the righteous judgement of God", in two ways.
 Firstly, as a justification for the massacre of the Drogheda garrison in reprisal for the Irish massacre of English and Scottish Protestants in 1641.
-In this interpretation the "barbarous wretches" referred to would mean Irish Catholics.
+In this interpretation, the "barbarous wretches" referred to would mean Irish Catholics.

 However, as Cromwell was aware, Drogheda had not fallen to the Irish rebels in 1641, or to the Irish Confederate forces in the years that followed.
 The garrison was in fact English as well as Irish and comprised Catholics and Protestants of both nationalities.
 The first Irish Catholic troops to be admitted to Drogheda arrived in 1649, as part of the alliance between the Irish Confederates and English Royalists.
 Historian John Morrill has argued that, in fact, it was English Royalist officers who were singled out for the most ruthless treatment—being denied quarter, executed after being taken prisoner and whose heads were publicly displayed on pikes.
 From this viewpoint, he argued that by "barbarous wretches" Cromwell meant the Royalists, who in Cromwell's view had refused to accept "the judgement of God" in deciding the civil war in England and were needlessly prolonging the civil wars.

 The second part of Cromwell's statement, that the massacre would "tend to prevent the effusion of blood for the future," is accepted to mean that such harshness, including such tactics as clubbing to death and the public displaying of heads, would discourage future resistance and prevent further loss of life.
 Another of Cromwell's officers wrote, "such extraordinary severity was designed to discourage others from making opposition."
 Indeed, the neighbouring garrisons of Trim and Dundalk surrendered or fled when they heard the news of what had happened at Drogheda.

-Some analyses by authors such as Tom Reilly, have claimed that Cromwell’s orders were not exceptionally cruel by the standards of the day, which were that a fortified town that refused an offer of surrender, and was subsequently taken by assault, was not entitled to quarter.
-However, others have argued that while, "Arthur Aston had refused a summons to surrender, thereby technically forfeiting the lives of the garrison in the event of a successful assault... the sheer scale of the killing [at Drogheda] was simply unprecedented."
+Some analyses by authors such as non-historian Tom Reilly, have claimed that Cromwell's orders were not exceptionally cruel by the standards of the day, which were that a fortified town that refused an offer of surrender, and was subsequently taken by assault, was not entitled to quarter.
+However, others have argued that while, "Arthur Aston had refused a summons to surrender, thereby technically forfeiting the lives of the garrison in the event of a successful assault... the sheer scale of the killing [at Drogheda] was simply unprecedented".

 According to John Morrill, the massacre at Drogheda, "was without straightforward parallel in 17th century British or Irish history."
 The only comparable case in Cromwell's career was that at Basing House, where 100 soldiers out of 400 were killed after a successful assault.
 "So the Drogheda massacre does stand out for its mercilessness, for its combination of ruthlessness and calculation, for its combination of hot-and-cold bloodiness."